-The Trust has an annual turnover of around £890m and a combined workforce of over 12,000 staff, making it one of the largest employers in the region.
+Our organisation has an annual turnover of around £1.1bn and a combined workforce of more than 13,000 staff, making it one of the largest employers in the region.
 It also has a successful Volunteers scheme, with more than 900 volunteers providing support in a variety of roles.

-In its most recent inspection, the Care Quality Commission gave the Trust an overall rating of Requires Improvement.
+In its most recent inspection, the Care Quality Commission gave our Trust an overall rating of Requires Improvement.

 Aintree University Hospital is located in Fazakerley, in the north of the city.
 Its £35 million Urgent Care and Trauma Centre, which contains the hospital’s Emergency Department, Major Trauma, Critical Care services and Frailty Assessment Unit, was formally opened by the Duke of Cambridge in 2017.
-The hospital’s 10-storey tower block, which houses the majority of Aintree’s wards, is undergoing a £15 million refurbishment that began in June 2020 and is expected to last 30 months.
+The hospital has received a further £52 million investment improving access to services and patient experience.